Cryopen Skin Tag Removal

 Question: Are there any side effects?

 After the treatment the area may sting for a short while.
-The area may also itch for around 10 minutes afterwards but will soon subside, and a tiny blister may form.
+The area may also itch for around 10 minutes afterward but will soon subside, and a tiny blister may form.

 Question: How much does Cryotherapy cost?